Find Grad Schools

 14 Yearly Graduations

 North Carolina A & T State University comes in at #5 on our list of the most popular colleges offering master's degrees in industrial tech.
 Each year, around 12,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,895 per year.
-During the most recent year for which we have data, 14 people received their master's degree in industrial tech from NC A&T. Of these students, 48% were women and 68% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,745 per year.
+During the most recent year for which we have data, 14 people received their master's degree in industrial tech from NC A&T. About 38% of this group were women, and 73% were students from an underrepresented racial-ethnic group.

 #6